ibm-cloud-docs/vpc/bs_snapshots_view.md

 ```
 {: pre}

-[New]{: tag-new} Optionally, you can filter the results of the query by a backup job ID.
+Optionally, you can filter the results of the query by a backup job ID.
 Filtering by backup job ID can be useful when you want to restore an instance by restoring volumes from two consistency groups of backup snapshots that were created because your original instance had a mix of first- and second-generation volumes attached.

 ```sh
 ibmcloud is snapshot-consistency-groups --backup-policy-job BACKUP_POLICY_JOB_ID